heenamadan/NotificationSystem/notification-service/README.md

 Assumptions:

-1) Dumped message data to Kafka topic
+1) Dumped messages data to Kafka topic
-2) Comsumer listen to topic and fetch records from topic 3) send email according to channel and update status- success or failure in mongo db
+2) Comsumer listen to topic and fetch records from topic.
+3)Particular operation will be performed on basis of channel type. for eg: In case of email, email will be triggered and status will be updated.
+Similar for SMS and Slack channels.
+4) As we are using Kafka, default history deletion is 7 days.
+Otherwise we can also change this time by configuring.
+Default retention period for Segments is 7 days. for changing to hours: set in your Kafka broker properties file: log.retention.hours =168 which is 7 days and its default configuration.

  Scalability: